-If the amount in the Revenue Fund (after any transfer thereto from the Capitalized Interest Fund) shall be less than the amount required to be in such Fund in order to pay interest on or principal of Senior Bonds when due, the Trustee is to apply the Surety Bond to eliminate such deficiency.
+If the amount in the Revenue Fund (after any transfer thereto from the Capitalized Interest Fund) shall be less than the amount required to be in such Fund in order to pay interest on or principal of Senior Bonds when due, the Trustee is to apply amounts (including the Surety Bond) from the Debt Service Reserve Fund to eliminate such deficiency.
+Cash or Investment Securities in the Debt Service Reserve Fund are to be used by the Trustee before the Surety Bond is used.